sdavignon/nicepost/README.md

 Also, with the same conditions, what should I do to do the same thing when mentioned as @myuser instead of #exampletag, exactly what @originalworks does except that there is no !originalworks?
 Please give a guide.
 Thank you very much.

+The program should be operated in Linux under an Anaconda/Miniconda 3.6 release.
+Please assume that steem-python and needed dependencies (please specify) are installed.